USA Department of Family Medicine Faculty

 Dr. Pfleeger is dedicated to serving all members of the community and is listed under Rainbow Mobile as an affirming provider.
 She is also a member of the American Medical Association, American Academy of Family Physicians, and the Society of Teachers of Family Medicine.

-Dr. Pfleeger enjoys fishing, hiking, and sailing with her son and fiancé.
+Dr. Pfleeger enjoys fishing, hiking, and sailing with her husband and 2 children.

 Peter Rippey, M.D.